Moltly/moltly/README.md

 * Under Client Secret, click “Reset Secret” and copy that string to DISCORD_CLIENT_SECRET in .env.
 Be careful as you won’t be able to see this secret again, and resetting it will cause the existing one to expire.

-* Click “Add Redirect” and paste in <app url>/api/auth/callback/discord (example for local development: http://localhost:5777/api/auth/callback/discord↗)
+* Click “Add Redirect” and paste in appurl/api/auth/callback/discord (example for local development: http://localhost:5777/api/auth/callback/discord)

 * Save your changes